skinkade/genint2prog/src/ch02-00-editing-dev.md

 Instead, we use *integrated development environments* (IDEs), full of tools and features that making programming easy and more productive.

-Recently, Visual Studio Code has become arguably the most popular free IDE.
+Visual Studio Code has quickly become the most popular free IDE.
 There are numerous plugins for VS Code that extend its functionality, including *Calva* - the de facto Clojure plugin for this IDE.